1. Assertions¶

 function assertImplementsInterface(string $interface, mixed $subject[, string $message = ''])

-Reports an error identified by $message
+Reports an error identified by $message if $subject does not implement

-may be an object
+the $interface.
+The $subject may be an object or a class/interface

-name as string
+name as string:

 if